daniellekeefe/liri-node-app/README.md

     * OMDB

 **Project is organized into**
-Two JS files.
+two JS files.

-keys.js: placeholder for the private .env file that contains the private credentials to the spotify API. liri.js: Where the magic happens.
+* keys.js: placeholder for the private .env file that contains the private credentials to the spotify API.
+* liri.js: Where the magic happens.
 This JS file contains all:
 Variables for supporting packages & APIs.
-Switch statement: allowing the switch statement to be evaluated once, the value of the expression is compared for each case.
+* Switch statement: allowing the switch statement to be evaluated once, the value of the expression is compared for each case.
 If a match the block of code will be executed.
-Functions each search, concert-this, spotify-this-song, movie-this and do-what-it-says.
+* Functions each search, concert-this, spotify-this-song, movie-this and do-what-it-says.
 When calling through the command line, defined information from each search will be displayed via the console.log.

 App Use:
 Open New Terminal ensure you are in the correct folder.